-A perk of dealing with letting agents is that they must be part of an approved redress scheme.
+One good thing about dealing with letting agents is that they have to be part of an approved redress scheme.
 This has been a legal requirement since 1 October 2014.

-Letting agent redress schemes can help you solve a dispute between you and your letting agent.
+Redress schemes can help you resolve a dispute between you and your letting agent.

-Both landlords and tenants can complain to the schemes, which help to mediate in disputes between landlords, letting agents and tenants over letting agent failings.
+Both landlords and tenants can complain to these schemes, which help to mediate disputes between landlords, letting agents and tenants over letting agent failings.

-Once you've exhausted the letting agent’s internal complaints procedure, you can take your complaint to one of these schemes.
+If you've exhausted the letting agency’s internal complaints procedure and are not satisfied with its response, you can take your complaint to one of these schemes.

-The letting agent must clearly state which scheme they are members of.
-The three government-backed schemes are:
+All letting agencies must clearly state which scheme they are members of.
+The government-backed schemes are:

 - The Property Ombudsman (TPO)